Juvenile nasopharyngeal angiofibroma

-Juvenile nasopharyngeal angiofibromas (JNA) are a rare benign, but locally aggressive, vascular tumor.
+Juvenile nasopharyngeal angiofibromas are a rare benign, but locally aggressive, vascular tumors that occur almost exclusively in young men.

 Juvenile nasopharyngeal angiofibromas are benign but highly vascular tumors.
 They may be locally aggressive.

-The exact site of origin is contentious as these masses usually present when they have reached considerable size.
-However, most authors agree that JNAs arise from the posterior choanal tissues in the region of the sphenopalatine foramen.
+The exact site of origin is contentious as these masses usually present when they have reached a considerable size.
+However, most authors agree that they arise from the posterior choanal tissues in the region of the sphenopalatine foramen.

-Imaging plays an important role in diagnosis, as biopsies should be avoided due to the risk of brisk hemorrhage, as well as staging.
+Imaging plays an important role in diagnosis, as well as staging, as biopsies should be avoided due to the risk of brisk hemorrhage, due to the tumor's vascular nature.

-Although these masses are thought to arise from the region of the sphenopalatine foramen, they are usually sizeable at diagnosis, frequently with extension medially into the nasopharynx, laterally into the pterygopalatine fossa and over time beyond, into the orbit, paranasal sinuses, intracranial cavity and infratemporal fossa.
+Although these masses are thought to arise from the region of the sphenopalatine foramen, they are usually sizable at diagnosis, frequently with extension medially into the nasopharynx, laterally into the pterygopalatine fossa and, over time, beyond into the orbit, paranasal sinuses, intracranial cavity and infratemporal fossa.

 - visualization of a nasopharyngeal mass